-Starting from Oracle Database 11g Release 1 (11.1), two JDBC methods, startup and shutdown, has been added in the oracle.jdbc.OracleConnection interface, which enable you to start up and shut down an Oracle Database instance.
-This is similar to the way you would start up or shut down a database instance from SQLPlus.
+Starting from Oracle Database 11g Release 1, two JDBC methods, startup and shutdown, has been added in the oracle.jdbc.OracleConnection interface, which enable you to start up and shut down an Oracle Database instance.
+This is similar to the way you would start up or shut down a database instance from SQL\Plus.

-To use these methods, you must have a dedicated connection to the server.
-You cannot be connected to a shared server through a dispatcher.
+To use the startup and shutdown methods, you must:

-To use the startup and shutdown methods, you must be connected as SYSDBA or SYSOPER.
-To connect as SYSDBA or SYSOPER with Oracle JDBC drivers, you need to set the INTERNAL_LOGON connection property accordingly.
+- Have a dedicated connection to the server.
+You cannot be connected to a shared server through a dispatcher. - Be connected as SYSDBA or SYSOPER.
+To connect as SYSDBA or SYSOPER with Oracle JDBC drivers, you need to set the INTERNAL\LOGON connection property accordingly.